 The TDSP selects BEGIN WORKING and the issue transitions to a state of In Progress Assignee.
 The TDSP reviews the issue and has the following actions available:

-Select Unexecutable which results in a state of UNEXECUTABLE (PC)

-Select Return to Submitter which requires comments and transitions the issue back to the submitter for additional review
+Select Unexecutable which results in a state of UNEXECUTABLE (PC)for example … (Tammy to research)Select Return to Submitter which requires comments and transitions the issue back to the submitter for additional review

 Select Complete to transition the issue to a state of Pending Complete

 For this scenario, the TDSP selects COMPLETE.
-The user is then prompted to enter the Tran ID for the missing transaction as well as entering comments.
-The user then selects OK.
+The user is then prompted to enter the Tran ID for the missing transaction as well as entering comments.ADD Comment on screen The user then selects OK.

 The issue is transitioned back to the Submitting Competitive Retailer in a state of Pending Complete.
 The Submitter then has the option to close the issue by selecting Complete or the issue will auto close in 14 calendar days if left in the Pending Complete state.